 Annual revenues from sales, revenue per kWh ratios, and average revenue per customer ratios for each customer classification are presented in Table 5-2.
-During the period of this report, total revenue from sales to electric customers was \$3.399 billion in 2016 and \$3.481 billion in 2017.
-The Fuel and Purchased Power costs are adjusted and collected monthly through the Fuel and Purchased Power Cost Adjustment (FPPCA).
+During the period of this report, total revenue from sales to electric customers was \$3.560 billion in 2018 and \$3.516 billion in 2019.